autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 10. Build the AZRSQL##02 SQL 2016 server as an SQL server using AA DSC.
 11. Apply a configuration to the AZRLNX##01 Linux CentOS server using the push mode remotely from AZRDEV##01.
 12. Apply a configuration to the AZRLNX##01 Linux CentOS server using AA DSC.
-13. Create a runbook to convert all server private IP addresses from dynamic to static.

 ## 6.0 References